srydell/latemp/README.md

 $ make
 ```

+### Usage

-You may now test it simply by typing
+You may display current settings and get a list of templates by typing

 ```shell
 $ latemp
 ```

-to find out what your current templates are.

-### Usage

 The templates can be accessed by typing

 ```shell
 $ latemp templateName newProject
 ```

-This will copy the files corresponding to that templateName into your current working directory, rename them to newProject.tex/pdf, and open these files with your editor and pdfviewer.
+This will copy the files templateName.tex and templateName.pdf (if it exists) from your template directory into your current working directory, rename them to newProject.tex/pdf, and open these files with your editor and pdfviewer.

 ### Adding new templates